Human Services Counseling

 Courses & Requirements

-The human services counseling online degree program is comprised of 45 credit hours, including 24 credit hours in the human services core.
+The human services counseling online degree program is comprised of 45 credit hours, including 18 credit hours in the human services core.
 Depending on your concentration of study, the rest of the required credit hours are divided up among the concentration, human resources and general electives and any special coursework that may be required.
-It is also recommended that students take 18-21 credit hours of minor courses within the Department of Professional Programs in Human Services.

 - HURES 2103